makevoid/rubeth/Readme.md

 Playing with `ethereum-ruby`, creating a wrapper class to get result data formatted correctly and raise custom errors

 Current status:
 - connect, ask balance, list address and not much

 ### Setup

     bundle

+### Configure

+If you're **starting geth manually**....

+Copy the default genesis.json config:

+    cp config/genesis.default.json config/genesis.json

+Edit conifg/gensis.json and replace ADDRESS with your ethereum address (you need to call `eth.coinbase` / `eth.getCoinbase` from a geth console - you can `geth attach` for example)
+...otherwise you're good

 ### Run